 2. Camp wherever you want

-3. Search dinosaur fossils
+3. Search for dinosaur fossils

 The Gobi desert is known as the largest fossil deposit in the world, especially the Bayanzag area, also known as the Flaming Cliffs.
 You can join tours that offer fossil hunting expeditions, a walk around the desert in which you will probably find nothing of interest but will keep you excited about the prospect of a great finding.
-If you have the budget, you can also join official palaeontology expeditions where you actually get to participate in a proper excavation.
+If you have the budget, you can also join official paleontology expeditions where you actually get to participate in a proper excavation.
 You cannot take anything you find with you since the fossils are state-owned, ask Nicholas Cage about it.

 4. Drive through the vastness of the Mongolian steppe…